Police attend shooting in Los Angeles area, multiple casualties - LA Times | Law-Order

 Police attend shooting in Los Angeles area, multiple casualties - LA Times

 Police were attending a shooting in Monterey Park, California with multiple casualities on Saturday night, the Los Angeles Times reported, citing a law enforcement source.
-(0600 GMT) around the location of a Chinese Lunar New Year celebration held in Monterey Park, the newspaper said.
-Tens of thousands of people had attended the festival earlier in the day.
+The shooting took place after 10 p.m.
+Seung Won Choi told the newspaper that he believed the shooting took place at a dance club.
+Monterey Park is a city in Los Angeles county, around 7 miles (11 km) from downtown Los Angeles.

 - Country: